common-fate/terraform-aws-common-fate-deployment/.changeset/ten-cows-shave.md

 "@common-fate/terraform-aws-common-fate-deployment": patch
 ---

-allow for configurable access token duration with a default duration of 10 minutes
+Reduces the web app access token validity to 10 minutes by default.